researchstudio-sat/webofneeds/documentation/howto/README.md

 // now process the content
 ```

-## HowTo: Get Atom/Message data (more complex cases)
+## HowTo: Processing Non-Standard Atom/Message Data
 Situation: you have a `Dataset dataset` either obtained from a `WonMessage` or from an `Atom` (see respective How-Tos), and you want to extract some data structure from it.
 The generic approach is to use a SPARQL query on the dataset.
-Please refer to the HowTo on processing RDF.
+Please refer to the [HowTo on processing RDF](#howto-processing-rdf).